Characterizing Physical Error Contributions of Quantum Gates: Reconstructing Error Budgets Based on Noise Modelling

-\item Finally, we propose a new scheme to extract information about the infidelity contribution from realistic devices.
-Our scheme uses supervised learning techniques to interpolate between simulations, obtained with different noise parameter values, and an experimental result.
+In this section we describe our proposed scheme to extract information about the infidelity contribution from realistic devices.
+The scheme uses supervised learning techniques to interpolate between simulations, obtained with different noise parameter values, and an experimental result.
 This allows us to make comparisons between experiments and the most similar simulations and extract the infidelity contributions.
-We use Gaussian Process Regression so that only a relatively small number of noisy gate simulations is required, and the uncertainty of our predictions can be quantified, based on the similarity of the experimental values to the simulated ones.
+We use Gaussian Process Regression (GPR), a widely successful machine learning technique with demonstrated uses in different fields ranging from geostatistics \cite{Chiles_1999}, material science \cite{deringer_2021} and also the modelling of classical integrated circuits \cite{Koziel_2011,okobiah_2013}.
+The main benefits of using GPR are the inherent uncertainty predictions based on the similarity of the experimental values to the simulated ones, the representational flexibility, as well as typically smaller training samples \cite{rasmussen_gpr}.

 While standard characterization is based on performing a number of different experiments to obtain the parameters of each noise model, our proposal is experimentally less costly, as it outputs the desired error budget by comparing a smaller number of experiments with low shot numbers to a large number of simulation results.
-Interestingly, this new diagnosis scheme allows to gain knowledge about errors that are hard to parameterize with more general benchmarking techniques, such as those that are non-Markovian or non-trace-preserving.
-This technique is sketched in Fig. \ref{fig1:schematic}(c). \end{itemize} The paper is organized as follows: We first describe the relevant physical error sources of both single and two-qubit quantum gates in Sec. \ref{sec:error_sources}.
-In Section \ref{sec:simulations} we show how such physical noise processes can be efficiently simulated, even when including non-Markovian dynamics, before demonstrating their effects on the gate performance in Sec. \ref{sec:budgets_examples}.
-In Sec. \ref{sec:budgeting_technique} we describe our learning-based, approach to diagnose gate errors.
+Unlike typical gate calibration procedures \cite{Sung_2021}, we also assume that we only have access to circuit level results.